 All students pursuing an area of study leading to a bachelor's degree must meet both performance standards and curricular standards.
-Performance standards refer to a student's rank in the high school graduating class and overall grade point average in the core curriculum courses or admission test scores.
-Curricular standards refer to a student's formal educational background in the subject areas of English, science, mathematics, history, and citizenship skills (as well as three additional units from foreign language, computer science and the subjects listed above).
+Performance standards refer to a student's rank in the high school graduating class and overall grade point average in the core curriculum courses.
+It can also be based on admission test scores.
+Curricular standards refer to a student's formal educational background in the subject areas of English, science, mathematics, history, and citizenship skills (as well as two additional units from foreign language, computer science and the subjects listed above).

-For first-time entering freshmen, proficiency in these curricular areas can be demonstrated by having successfully completed four years of English, two years of laboratory science, three years of mathematics (Algebra I or above), three years of history and citizenship skills (including 1 year of American History and 2 additional years from History, Economics, Geography, Non Western Culture), and 3 additional units from subjects previously listed or from computer science or foreign language at the high school level.
+For first-time entering freshmen, proficiency in these curricular areas can be demonstrated by having successfully completed four years of English, three years of laboratory science, three years of mathematics (Algebra I or above and Algebra II), three years of history and citizenship skills (including 1 year of American History and 2 additional years from History, Economics, Geography, Non Western Culture), and 2 additional units from subjects previously listed or from computer science or foreign language at the high school level.

-Students who have not completed the above subject college-bound core at the high school level can demonstrate sufficient curricular background and knowledge for college study.
-To do so, they must successfully pass a placement examination in the deficient area or attain 19 in the appropriate subject portion of the ACT .
+Students who have not completed the above subject collegebound core at the high school level can demonstrate sufficient curricular background and knowledge for college study.
+To do so, they must successfully pass a placement examination in the deficient area or attain a minimum score of 19 in the appropriate subject portion of the ACT.

 GED students who meet freshman admission standards must wait until their graduating high school class is due to enter the collegiate circuit.
-Alternatively, they may file for special early admission by submitting the standard application materials, writing a letter of intent, and completing a personal interview with the Assistant Vice President of Undergraduate Admissions.

-Transfer students can document proficiency in the curricular areas in one of four ways: 1) successful completion of college-bound core areas at the high school level, 2) achievement of a passing score on the appropriate placement examination, 3) completion of the approved developmental or remedial course(s), or 4) successful completion of a college level course in the curricular area.
+Alternatively, they may file for special early admission by submitting the standard application materials, writing a letter of intent, and completing a personal interview with the Director of Admissions.
+Transfer students can document proficiency in the curricular areas in one of four ways: 1) successful completion of collegebound core areas at the high school level, 2) achievement of a passing score on the appropriate placement examination, 3) completion of the approved developmental or remedial course(s), or 4) successful completion of a college level course in the curricular area.

-Preliminary admissions decisions can be made based on six-semester high school transcripts from students who have earned a 20 ACT composite or above, on seven semester high school transcripts with the required GPA and class rank, or on college transcripts with only the current semester outstanding, except in cases where the grade point average or curricular deficiencies are borderline.
+Preliminary admission decisions can be made based on: 1) sixsemester high school transcripts from students who have earned a 20 ACT composite or above, 2) seven semester high school transcripts with the required GPA and class rank, 3) final high school transcript with a core calculation of a 2.7 or higher or 4) college transcripts with only the current semester outstanding, except in cases where the grade point average or curricular deficiencies are borderline.
 Final admission decisions CANNOT be made until all credentials have been received by the Office of Undergraduate Admissions.
 All transcripts, test scores, correspondence, or other materials submitted for the purpose of applying for admission become the property of the University and will not be returned.

-For information regarding admission to the University or to request application forms, write or visit the Office of Undergraduate Admissions, Nigh University Center, Room 124, University of Central Oklahoma, 100 North University Drive, Edmond, Oklahoma 73034-5209 or visit our web site and complete an application on-line at: http://www.ucok.edu/registrar/admit/Admissions.htm
+For information regarding admission to the University, write or visit the Office of Undergraduate Admissions, Nigh University Center, Room 124, University of Central Oklahoma, 100 North University Drive, Edmond, Oklahoma 73034-5209 or click the apply link on the university's home page at www.uco.edu